Mudlark Poster No. 65 (2006)

 as the boy cranks the lever in reverse

-(it’s so much easier going down)
+(its so much easier going down)

 then all at once the steel chain slackens